-6.2.4 TRAFFIC AREA STABILIZATION
+6.2.4 Traffic Area Stabilization

-The stabilization of unpaved roads in the work area, staging areas and construction entrance are required by the 1200-CA permit (Schedule A (3) (c) i and ii).
+The stabilization of unpaved roads in the work area, staging areas and construction entrance are required by the 1200-CA permit (Schedule A, 13.2.7).
 This reduces the amount of sediment that can end up in the drainage system by minimizing the amount of sediment tracked offsite.
 Construction road and parking area stabilization also reduces safety hazards and nuisance complaints caused by sediment tracking onto public right-of-way.
 Stabilization of haul routes is also an excellent form of dust control in the summer months.
 Traffic area stabilization methods covered in this manual include construction entrance stabilization and construction road/parking area stabilization.
 Construction entrances are needed to prevent sediment from being tracked offsite or onto paved surfaces and required by the 1200-CA permit.
 They should be included on the plans, legend, and in the cost estimate.
-Equipment servicing areas and other areas that require stabilization are included in the Pollution Control Plan and need not be shown in the ESCP or paid for separately.
+Equipment servicing areas and other areas that require stabilization are included in the Pollution Control Plan and EMP and need not be shown in the ESCP.

-6.2.5 DUST CONTROL
+6.2.5 Dust Control

 Dust control measures minimize the transport of soil by wind, thereby reducing traffic hazards and sediment deposition in water resources.
+Furthermore, fugitive dust is air pollution which in not only a health concern, but a conspicuous nuisance which often results in complaints.
 Watering is the most common dust control (palliative) used.
 Other methods include mulching, seeding, gravel, or spraying exposed areas with an approved dust palliative - see Qualified Products List.
 Oil, waste, and wastewater are prohibited for use as dust control.
-Using covered haul equipment reduces dust from materials transported offsite.
+Covering haul equipment is required to reduce dust from materials transported offsite.
 Measures strictly for dust control are included in the Pollution Control Plan however if chemical soil binder or other pay items are specified in plans or special provisions for dust control they must be included in the cost estimate.
 Dirt that has been tracked onto pavement is a conspicuous source of dust and it is a permit violation and must be removed.
 A vacuum sweeper is the appropriate tool for dirt removal from pavement.
 It is never acceptable to allow the flushing of dirt from pavement into waterways or storm sewer systems.

-6.2.6 ADDITIONAL DESIGN FEATURES
+6.2.6 Additional Design Features